Luis Robert Player Props: White Sox vs. Twins

 Luis Robert At The Plate

-- Among the qualifying batters in baseball, he ranks 41st in batting average, 84th in on-base percentage, and sixth in slugging.
+- Among qualifying batters, he ranks 41st in batting average, while his on-base percentage ranks 83rd and he is seventh in slugging.

-- Robert has an RBI in 36 of 96 games this year, with multiple RBI in 14 of them.
-He has also driven home three or more of his team's runs in five contests.
+- Robert has had at least one RBI in 37.1% of his games this season (36 of 97), with two or more RBI 14 times (14.4%).
+He has also been responsible for three or more of his team's runs in five contests.

+- In 48 of 97 games this year, he has scored, and 16 of those games included multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.